jpbrucker/BLE_HID/doc/HIDService.md

 * Bluetooth packets go through Bluez and Bluetooth daemon.
 The driver itself doesn't handle GATT.
-* The deamon recognizes GATT packets associated with the HID Service.
+* The daemon recognizes GATT packets associated with the HID Service.
 * HID reports are sent to UHID (Userspace HID), and re-routed through the generic HID component in the kernel.
 * Everything goes through the input drivers and out to the userspace again.